reconhub/reconhub.github.io/_posts/2017-01-03-new-year-resolutions.md

 Only four months ago, the R Epidemics Consortium was posting its [birth certificate](http://www.repidemicsconsortium.org/2016-09-06-new-sections/) online.
 Since then, our project has received considerable enthusiasm from the community, and we have been lucky to be joined by some truly amazing people.
 And the list is growing, still.

 Many projects have emerged in our four months of existence, and a lot of exciting things are coming.
-In no specific order, our 2017 good resolutions will include:
+In no specific order, our 2017 good resolutions include:

 * release core packages for outbreak response, including: contact data (*epicontacts*), delay estimation (*distcrete*), outbreak reconstruction (*outbreaker2*), data encryption (*cyphr*), compartmental models (*odin*), and more